pyros-dev/ros1_template/PITCHME.md

 =================

 Contents:
-- Why ROS
+- Why ROS ?
 - ROS Basics
-- Mixing C++ and Python
+- C++ and Python, pick one
+- ROS exercises
-- Distributed Robot System
+- Distributed System for Robots
-- Testing and Safety Considerations
+- Testing and Safety

 ---